RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-Many RR Lyrae from the Single Channel also have binary companions.
-In this case, however, the companion was on a sufficiently wide orbit, such that it did not perturb the single stellar evolution of the RR Lyrae progenitor.
-An example of such a system could be an old metal-poor star (e.g. $0.8\,{\rm M}_\odot$, $\mathrm{[Fe/H]}=-1.5$) that had a far away companion at $10^3\,{\rm AU}$.
-In contrast to the Binary Channel, as we show in Figure~\ref{fig:MCompPeriod}, the orbital periods of such companions span a much wider range of more than $13$ dex.
-In other words, the range of orbital periods that leads to stripping on the RGB is much narrower than the range of orbital periods needed for the secondary to not perturb the primary.
-However, since the red giants from the Single Channel only expand to about $80$~--~$100\,{\rm R}_\odot$ due to their low metallicities \citep{Mista} and since binary interactions did not widen their orbits as in the Binary Channel, the orbital periods of such binaries can be as small as $500\,{\rm d}$.
-The companion mass range of RR Lyrae from the Effectively Single Channel also differs from the Binary Channel.
-Since the Single Channel represents an old population, the MS companions more massive than the RR Lyrae progenitors have already turned into white dwarfs, while the MS companions less massive than the RR Lyrae progenitors have present-day masses below about $0.75\,{\rm M}_\odot$.
-Finally, a fraction of binary RR Lyrae from both Single or Binary Channels will have a wide-period tertiary or higher-order companion, e.g. \citet{Toonen2016}.
+Due to their low metallicities, the red giants from the Single Evolution Channel only expand to about $80$~--~$100\,{\rm R}_\odot$ \citep{Mista} and since binary interactions did not widen their orbits as in the Binary Evolution Channel, the orbital periods of such binaries can be as small as $600\,{\rm d}$.
+The companion mass range of single-made binary RR Lyrae from the Single Evolution Channel also differs from the Binary Evolution Channel.
+Since the Single Evolution Channel represents an old population, the MS companions that are more massive than the RR Lyrae progenitors have already turned into white dwarfs, while the MS companions less massive than the RR Lyrae progenitors have present-day masses below about $0.75\,{\rm M}_\odot$.
+Finally, a fraction of binary RR Lyrae from both Single and Binary Evolution Channels will have a wide-period tertiary or higher-order companion, e.g. \citet{Toonen2016}.

+We present detailed properties of binary-made RR Lyrae in Table~\ref{tab:BMadeRRLDat} and those of single-made binary RR Lyrae in Table~\ref{tab:SMadeRRLDat}.